Do UV Air Purifiers Really Work?

-RxAir has been endorsed by Dr. Wladyslaw Kowalski, a leading authority on aerobiological infection control and UV germicidal irradiation (UVGI) who has written numerous papers and books that many consider as the definitive industry guides on the subject.
+RxAir has been by Dr. Wladyslaw Kowalski, a leading authority on aerobiological infection control and UV germicidal irradiation (UVGI) who has written numerous papers and books that many consider as the definitive industry guides on the subject.

 How UV Air Purifiers Work